 Gary Allen was a teacher of economics, a school principal (Lorne P-12 College) and former president of the Ararat Arts Council, Country Education Project Victoria and Rural Education Forum Australia.
 As an arts advocate he has lobbied governments to support regional Arts programs.
 Gary was also co-owner of Melbourne’s pioneering Butterfly Club.

-Karen is principal of the Lorne Aireys P-12 School and previously principal of Pleasant Street Primary School Ballarat, she is also committee member of the Royal South Street Society and board member of the Victorian Principals’ Association.
+Karen is principal of Lorne P-12 College and previously principal of Pleasant Street Primary School Ballarat, she has also been a committee member of the Royal South Street Society and board member of the Victorian Principals’ Association.
 Karen is the LCACF’s newest board appointment and is driving educational sector engagement programs for FOPA.

 Arts communications specialist Andi Lawson-Moore divides her time between operating a freelance communications business (writing, editing and proofreading for a range of arts organisations including Melbourne International Comedy Festival, Perth International Arts Festival, Darwin Festival and Australian Performing Arts Market) and working at the Lorne Visitor Information Centre.